Quantum particles timed as they tunnel through a solid

 Scientists not involved in the research find its results compelling.

-"This is a beautiful experiment," according to Igor Litvinyuk of Griffith University in Australia.
+"This is a beautiful experiment," remarked Igor Litvinyuk of Griffith University in Australia.
 "Just to do it is a heroic effort."
-Drew Alton of Augustana University, in South Dakota tells Live Science, "The experiment is a breathtaking technical achievement."
+Drew Alton of Augustana University in South Dakota tells Live Science, "The experiment is a breathtaking technical achievement."

 What makes the researchers' results so exceptional is their unambiguity.
 Says Chad Orzel at Union College in New York, "Their experiment is ingeniously constructed to make it difficult to interpret as anything other than what they say."
 He calls the research, "one of the best examples you'll see of a thought experiment made real."
 Litvinyuk agrees: "I see no holes in this."